-This checklist is for applicants who already hold an initial or Professional CTE authorization and are seeking to renew or reinstate it.
+This checklist is for applicants who already hold a professional CTE authorization and are seeking to renew or reinstate it.
 If you have never held a CTE authorization, please review the other checklists and make the appropriate selection.

-You may apply to renew your initial license any time within 6 months of expiration, but no sooner.
+You may apply to renew your professional CTE any time within 6 months of expiration, but no sooner.
 If your CTE authorization has lapsed for more than two years, you will need to apply for reinstatement rather than renewal.
 Note that the requirements for renewals and reinstatements (listed below) are slightly different.

 - You will need electronic copies of all documentation.